NicoHood/HID/Readme.md

 Version History
 ===============
 ```
+1.7.1 Beta Release (09.08.2014)
+* Changes in the Hoodloader:
+ * Fixed HID deactivation bug

 1.7 Beta Release (09.08.2014)
 * Changes in the Hoodloader:
  * Works as ISP now.
 See the [Hoodloader Repository](https://github.com/NicoHood/Hoodloader) for more information.